TALlama/calville/characters/eirwyn.md

 ## Background

 Eirwyn has visited Earth before, and during that visit she became good friends with Chava.
+She also befriended Axel, who unbeknownst to Eirwyn, was involved in the King's assassination.

 ## Recent History